 Pain in the lower left back could indicate a problem with the muscles, joints, mid-back, or organs in the pelvic area.
 Common sources of pain include muscle injuries, kidney problems, and arthritis.

-Back pain is very common and there are many possible causes.
+Back pain is a common occurrence and can have many possible causes.
 The exact location of the pain is a key indicator of its cause.
-Left sided organ pain may originate from the kidneys, pancreas, colon, or uterus.
+Left-sided organ pain may originate from the kidneys, pancreas, colon, or uterus.

 Lower left back pain, or left flank pain, refers to pain in the area above the hip or buttocks.
 People may feel a shooting pain under the skin or a dull ache inside the back, depending on the cause.

-This article discusses some of the most common causes of pain in the lower left area of the back.
+This article discusses some of the most common causes of pain in the lower left back area.

 In most cases, lower back pain comes from a tissue injury.
 This could involve the muscles, bones, and ligaments in the back, spine, and surrounding areas.
 Injuries in one area can radiate out to other areas of the back.

 Tissue injury pain is usually central, but it can occur to the left or right of the spine.

-According to the American Association of Neurological Surgeons, lower back strains are the most common cause of lower back pain — and Penn Medicine say that muscle strains are the most common cause of one sided lower back pain.
+According to the American Association of Neurological Surgeons, lower back strains are the most common cause of lower back pain.